kukaran/cse15l-lab-reports/CSE15L_LabReport3.md

                 cloudy are the 1993 bombing of the World Trade Center, a plot that same year to
 ```

+What it's doing:
+Rather than having the string of text in my argument simply being encased in quotations, I can add a `.*` modifier between two words or strings of words, so it looks for any string of words where the argument before the `.*` is the beginning of the string and the argument after the `.*` is the end of the string.
+So in Example 1, `grep "World.*Center" 911report/chapter-2.txt`, will look for strings in `911report/chapter-2.txt` where the beginning of the string (string before `.*`) is `World` and the end of the String (string after `.*`) is `Center`, this command input was able to find the string `World Trade Center`.
+In this example, it's looking for all the strings of words where the it begins with the word `"World"` and ends with the word `"Center"` in the file path `911report/chapter-2.txt`.

 Example 2:
 ```
 kumailkaran@Kumails-MacBook-Pro technical % grep "what was.*invader" 911report/chapter-2.txt